apache/pekko-connectors/docs/src/main/paradox/sqs.md

 Java
 : @@snip [snip](/sqs/src/test/java/docs/javadsl/SqsSourceTest.java) { #run }

 In this example we use the `closeOnEmptyReceive` to let the stream complete when there are no more messages on the queue.
-In realistic scenarios, you should add a `KillSwitch` to the stream, see ["Controlling stream completion with KillSwitch" in the Akka documentation](https://doc.akka.io/docs/akka/current/stream/stream-dynamic.html#controlling-stream-completion-with-killswitch).
+In realistic scenarios, you should add a `KillSwitch` to the stream, see @extref:["Controlling stream completion with KillSwitch" in the Apache Pekko documentation](pekko:stream/stream-dynamic.html#controlling-stream-completion-with-killswitch).

 ### Source configuration